JohnAChoi/Planets/README.md

 masses will not.

 	Planets are relatively small, mass-wise.
 Stars are medium-sized and immovable masses are large.
+The mass of planets is based on Earth's and the mass of stars is based on the sun's.
 The "halos" around the stars and immovable masses are for visuals, only.
 They do not signify anything important in the simulation.
 Planets and stars will move around the screen and bounce off the sides of image instead of going beyond them.
 This is to prevent issues with them flying far off into the distance and causing overflow errors.
 Also, it's